pulibrary/bibdata/docs/indexing.md

 ### Clear the rebuild collection

-ssh to an orangelight webserver and verify that the index in use is `catalog-alma-production` by checking `cat /home/deploy/app_configs/orangelight | grep SOLR`
+ssh to an orangelight webserver and verify that the index in use is `catalog-alma-production` by checking `cat /home/deploy/app_configs/orangelight | grep SOLR` webserver.
+You can find the webserver machine names in the capistrano environments in https://github.com/pulibrary/orangelight/tree/main/config/deploy

 Go to the solr admin UI (see above).